PisterLab/BotNet/README.md

 ### With visualization
 We have also built a framework for using both the Swarm-Sim GUI and the 6tisch GUI at the same time.
 6tisch provides visualization capacities in the form of a web-app which is hosted on port 8080.
 Swarmsim provides visualizations by opening a PyOpenGL window.

-To handle certain quirks of the respective visualization modules we implenented a interface server which allows the two simulators to communicate despite executing in seperate processes.
+To handle certain quirks of the respective visualization modules we implemented an interface server which allows the two simulators to communicate despite executing in separate processes.
 Running a simulation with dual visualizations is a little bit more complicated because first the interface server must be started followed by the 6tisch GUI server and finally swarmsim.
 This can all be run via
 ```
 ./dual_vis.sh
 ```
 However, to run this, both simulators must be alerted of these settings.
-SwarmSim can be alerted by setting `Visualization: 2` in swarmsim.yaml.
-6tisch can be alerted by setting `dual_vis: true` in config/6tisch.json.
+Swarm-Sim can be alerted by setting *Visualization* to 2 in config.ini.
+6tisch can be alerted with the rpc variable.

-Once the windows are open the play button in the 6tisch Gui must be pressed to start the networking simultion.
-Dynamics simulation won't start until the 6tisch network is fully formed, but in order to start the Swarm-Sim side of the simulation the 'start simulation' button must be pressed in the Swarm-Sim Gui
+Once the windows are open, the play button in the 6tisch GUI must be pressed to start the networking simulation.
+The dynamics simulation won't start until the 6tisch network is fully formed, but in order to start the Swarm-Sim side of the simulation the 'start simulation' button must be pressed in the Swarm-Sim GUI.

 ### BotNet RPC server:
 To start the rpc server cd into the swarmsimmaster directory and run `python3 rpyc_server.py`.
-Once the server is started you can connect to the via the following python code in any directory
+Once the server is started you can connect to it via the following python code in any directory
 `import rpyc`
 `service = rpyc.connect("localhost", 18861).root`
 This will let you remotely control the simulator via the service variable.